Maxattax97/miscellaneous/notes/truss-arch.md

 # Functions
  - Idle target service which triggers things like crypto mining
  - Powersaves based on hardware profile
- - Ability to switch to light mode with an easy toggle (e.g. on key combo) with possibly day-night cycle
+ - Stretch: Ability to switch to light mode with an easy toggle (e.g. on key combo) with possibly day-night cycle
- - Pacman optimizations, including automated mirror selection
+ - Pacman optimizations, including automated mirror selection, and placement of cache.
  - Scheduled BTRFS scrubbing
  - Factors taken to improve SSD life